• Skip to primary navigation

 Make the filling:

 • Place the sugar in a medium bowl.
 Add the vanilla seeds and lemon zest and rub with your fingertips until the sugar is moistened.
 Whisk in the cornstarch and salt.
-In a large bowl, combine the prepared rhubarb and strawberries and toss with the rosewater and lemon juice.
+In a large bowl, combine the prepared rhubarb and strawberries and toss with the lemon juice.

 • Lay the dough rounds on the prepared baking sheets and let stand for a few minutes to soften a bit.
 Have the egg wash and coarse sugar standing by.
 Working quickly so the fruit doesn't lose too much juice, toss the fruit mixture with the sugar mixture to coat.
 Divide the mixture among the dough rounds, mounding it in the center and leaving 1" on all sides; you may not need all the fruit at this point.
 Fold up the edge of each dough round around the fruit, leaving a 2" window in the center and pleating the dough as you go, and press down to flatten slightly.
 Tuck in some of the extra fruit, and spoon over any juices left in the bowl.
 Brush the edges of the dough with the egg wash and sprinkle with the sugar.